AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_cells.md

 See [Bytes and Types](../ae2-mechanics/bytes-and-types.md) for an explanation of their capacities in bytes and types.

-Storage components can be removed from the housing if the cell is empty by shift-right clicking with the cell in your hand.
+Cells can be disassembled back into a storage component and housing: First empty the cell, then shift-right-click with the cell in your hand.

 <Row>
     <Recipe id="upgrade/item_storage_cell_1k_to_4k" />